-The sector has faced a number of recent challenges relating to the pandemic, including a surplus of harvested crops and dairy and difficulties with staffing levels and also trading and markets uncertainties relating to Brexit.
+The sector has faced a number of recent challenges relating to the pandemic, including a surplus of harvested crops and dairy and difficulties with staffing levels twinned with trading and markets uncertainties relating to Brexit.
 There are longer term challenges ahead relating to changes to land management practices and subsidy arrangements to support increasing rural biodiversity objectives.
 In addition, with the increased unaffordability of house prices in rural locations and continued poor accessibility to the district's hinterlands via public transport, rural businesses face difficulty recruiting and retaining staff.
-This strategy looks at ways we can support this sector to become more resilient given these challenges.